daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 profiles in a single inference pass, allowing the model to consider previously generated profiles for uniqueness and diversity, was hindered by output token limit constraints.
-To address this, we adopted an alternative approach: we chatted with the model to generate a collection of names and subsequently instructed model sample from this pool.
+To address this, we adopted an alternative approach: we chatted with the model to generate a collection of names and subsequently instructed the model to sample from this pool as a seed for profile generation.

 Our starting point was the default system prompt: `"You are a helpful assistant."`.
 Within this conversation, we provided the instruction: `"Generate 10 unique first and last names, ensuring a balanced diversity."` Following this, we issued a follow-up directive:
 `"Select a name randomly and create a dating profile for the chosen name."`.
-It's worth noting that the sampling process may not have been uniform over the names due to the positional biases inherent in language models.
-Nevertheless, this strategy proved effective.
+It's worth noting that the sampling process suffers from positional biases inherent in language models.
+Nevertheless, this strategy, at he very least, improved generation of a diverse set of names across all users.

 For the generation of the dating profile, we utilized OpenAI's function calling API, which produced a structured JSON response based on our dating profile [schema] where we hardcoded the dating location to Los Angeles, California for all users.
-Note that although our schema is basic, it can be updated to include other pieces of information about a user or the user's preferences.
+Note that although our schema is basic, it can be updated to include other pieces of static or dynamic information.

 > Developers can now describe functions to gpt-4-0613 and gpt-3.5-turbo-0613,
 > and have the model intelligently choose to output a JSON object containing